Paneer/Panir

 1 1/2 tsp salt

-Bring the milk to a boil and continue to boil for 10 minutes – keep stirring to prevent it from sticking to the bottom of the pot and burning.
+For the paneer, bring the milk to a boil and continue to boil for 10 minutes—keep stirring to prevent it from sticking to the bottom of the pot and burning.

-Gently beat the yogurt with the salt.
-Add the yogurt to the boiling milk and lower the heat to a simmer.
+Gently beat the yoghurt with the salt.
+Add the yoghurt to the boiling milk and lower the heat to a simmer.
 Wait for the milk to separate.
-At the first sign of the milk separating, turn the stove off and allow the separating to continue until you can see the whey clearly.
-In the meantime, prepare a sieve lined with muslin / cheesecloth.
-Overturn the paneer mixture over the sieve and allow to drain hanging the muslin very lightly for a soft cheese and pressing it down with weight to make the texture firmer.
+At the first sign of the milk separating, turn the stove off and allow the separation to continue until you can see the whey clearly.
+In the meantime, prepare a sieve lined with muslin or cheesecloth.
+Overturn the paneer mixture over the sieve and allow it to drain, hanging the muslin very lightly for a soft cheese and pressing it down with weight to make the texture firmer.

 Tips